Professional AssociationsProfessional Associations: American Chemical Society

 more informationMore information: LinkedIn profile | Google Scholar profile

-Dr. Cornell joined IBM in 2016 after twenty years in the pharmaceutical industry where she led chemistry modeling, cheminformatics, text mining, and knowledge management groups at Merck and Novartis in the development and application of science-based pipeline decision support solutions.
-At IBM Dr. Cornell leverages her broad experience base in technologies and use cases as Strategy Lead for Drug Discovery across the IBM Research Labs, investigating opportunities to leverage quantum computing, deep learning, and other emerging technologies.
-She personally leads the SmartRx project to semi-automate structure-based lead finding and optimization using molecular dynamics approaches.
-Dr. Cornell also explores the use of dynamic information to define determinants of selectivity and ligand residence time.
+Wendy joined IBM in 2016 after twenty years in the pharmaceutical industry where she led chemistry modeling, cheminformatics, text mining, and knowledge management groups at Merck and Novartis in the development and application of science-based pipeline decision support solutions.
+In her role as IBM Research Strategy Lead for Drug Discovery, Wendy leverages her broad experience base in pharma use cases and existing solutions to guide drug discovery efforts across the IBM Research Labs.
+In her role as Manager of the Drug Discovery Technologies team, she leads a team of simulation and AI experts focused on developing next-generation tools to support lead finding and optimization as well as drug safety.

 Pharmaceutical Industry Experience

-During her time in the pharmaceutical industry, Dr. Cornell recruited and led science and solutions groups located in the Research, Licensing, and IT organizations:
+During her time in the pharmaceutical industry, Wendy recruited and led science and solutions groups located in the Research, Licensing, and IT organizations:

 As Director of Knowledge Discovery and Management at Merck (2011-2015) her competitive intelligence (CI) team developed NLP-based text mining solutions to support preclinical CI and Licensing using content from Medline abstracts, ClinicalTrials.gov, NIH Reporter, patents, conference abstracts, other external sources, and proprietary content.
 Teams supporting proprietary document management extracted conclusions from internal preclinical safety assessment study reports to correlate short term and long term results and identify capability gaps and also protected, integrated, and exposed at-risk legacy paper files.